-Since Brazil's records lack candidates' religious affiliation, they are classified as associated with Evangelical congregations following Lacerda (2018).
+Since Brazil's records lack candidates' religious affiliation, they are classified as associated with evangelical congregations following Lacerda (2018).
 This classification relies on religious designations in candidacy names, literature review associating candidates with churches, direct contact with the major Pentecostal churches, and website searches of the major national and regional newspapers.
 The main caveat of Lacerda (2018)'s classification is that selection can be biased toward the identification of the most popular candidates.
-In addition, I use of data provided by Gomes (2021), which includes information about the specific Pentecostal Church affiliation of each evangelical candidate elected from 1933 to 2018.
+Additionally, I use data provided by Gomes (2021), which includes information about the specific Pentecostal church affiliation of each evangelical candidate elected from 1994 to 2018.

-3.3 Data Source: Religion and Others
+3.3 Data Source: Religion and Socioeconomic Information